Aharonov-Bohm effect, local field interaction, and Lorentz invariance: Questions concerning the standard viewpoint of the Aharonov-Bohm effect

 \section{Questions concerning the standard viewpoint of the Aharonov-Bohm effect}

-Take, for instance, the interaction of a charge, $e$, and a localized fluxon with its flux value $\Phi$, in two dimension~\cite{aharonov84,aharonov05} (Figure~1(a)).
+First, let us consider the interaction of a point charge, $e$, and a localized fluxon with its flux value $\Phi$, in two spatial dimension~\cite{aharonov84,aharonov05} (Figure~1(a)).
 The observable phenomena here depend only on the relative motion of the two entities, in that (1) a phase shift is acquired for one-loop rotation of one particle moving around the other, and, (2) the interaction between the particles is free of force in both cases.
 In spite of this equivalence, the standard view draws a clear distinction between the two cases, namely ``Type I" and ``Type II"~(Figure~1(b))~\cite{batelaan09}.
-In Type I, the charge is moving in a field-free region.
+In Type I, a charge is moving in a field-free region.
 The observed AB phase is interpreted as a pure topological effect where the charge is interacting with the flux only in a nonlocal way.
-In the case of Type II, the fluxon moves under the influence of the electric field generated by the charge~\cite{aharonov84}.
+In Type II, a neutral particle with a magnetic moment (fluxon, in our case) moves under the influence of the electric field generated by the charge~\cite{aharonov84}.
 Although the net force applied to the fluxon vanishes~\cite{aharonov88}, the observed phase shift can be fully understood in terms of local interaction of the fluxon with the external electric field~\cite{peshkin95}.
-This distinction of the types depending on the reference frame should not be inherent, because the AB and the AC effect in two dimension is in fact the same problem in that only a relative motion of the two objects matters.
-A unified view, fully consistent with the principle of relativity, is desirable for understanding both types of the AB effect.
+This distinction of the types depending on the reference frame should not be inherent, because the AB and the AC effects in two dimension are in fact the same problem in that only a relative motion of the two objects matters.
+A single unified description, fully consistent with the principle of relativity, is desirable for understanding both types of the AB effect.

-We also clarify a critical issue concerning a possible shielding of local field interaction.
-It is a common notion that the AB effect survives in a condition of shielding any kind of local field interactions.
-This viewpoint has been strengthened due to the seminal experiment by Tonomura {\em et~al.}~\cite{tonomura86,peshkin89}.
-However, this notion is misleading, as we show in the following analysis.

-Let us consider a moving electron and a stationary flux confined in an ideal Faraday cage made of a hollow superconductor~(Figure~2).
-Here the superconductor is introduced only as an ideal Faraday cage, without taking into account its material properties.
-For simplicity, the problem is analyzed for a two dimension with a circular hollow cage, with the condition that no electric/magnetic field penetrates inside the hollow.
-In this condition, the electromagnetic interaction has three different contributions, namely, $L_{\rm int}=L_{\rm e\Phi}+L_{\rm s\Phi} +L_{\rm es}$, where $L_{\rm e\Phi}$, $L_{\rm s\Phi}$, and $L_{\rm es}$ are Lagrangians representing electron-flux, superconductor-flux, and electron-superconductor interactions, respectively. $L_{\rm es}$ is independent of $\Phi$, and therefore irrelevant to the AB effect.
-The electron-flux interaction is